-The Tribe may establish and operate not more than two Gaming Facilities and engage in Class III Gaming only on lands: (i) that are, as of the execution date of this Compact, in trust and eligible for gaming under IGRA; and (ii) the Relocation Project Site as it is legally described in, and represented on the map at Appendix A hereto; but only after the Governor has issued his concurrence in the Secretarial Determination and the land has been taken into trust for the benefit of the Tribe for gaming purposes.
+The Tribe may establish and operate not more than two Gaming Facilities and engage in Class III Gaming only on lands that are, as of the execution date of this Compact, in trust and eligible for gaming under IGRA as legally described in and represented on the map at Appendix A hereto, including the Relocation Project Site.
 If the Tribe chooses to operate more than one (1) Gaming Facility, then one (1) of the two (2) Gaming Facilities shall have no more than five hundred (500) Gaming Devices.